Installation

 sudo apt install nvidia-utils-535

-command.
+Now run sudo reboot to reboot the host.
+After rebooting, execute nvidia-smi command.
 You should see the information regarding NVIDIA GPU in the output.

 In the terminal, execute the following commands to install CUDA, the NVIDIA toolkit.